William McFee: Writing

-McFee's works included In the First Watch, an autobiography, published by Random House of Canada in 1946.
-He wrote several collections of reminiscences; his hobby was making ship models.
+McFee's works included In the First Watch (1946), an autobiography, published by Random House of Canada.
+He wrote several collections of memoirs.
+His hobby was making ship models.

 Personal life

 While in the navy, McFee met Pauline Khondoff, a Bulgarian refugee.
 The couple wed in 1920, but divorced in 1932.
 He was married twice more, first to Beatrice Allender who died in 1952 and then to Dorothy North.

 McFee became a United States citizen in 1925.

 Recognition

-In 1936, Yale University conferred an honorary master of arts degree on McFee.
+In 1936, Yale University conferred an honorary Master of Arts degree on McFee.